cta-observatory/protopipe/docs/install/grid.rst

 =============================

 .. warning::
   Usage of the pipeline on an infrastucture different than the DIRAC grid has not been fully tested.
-  This interface code is higly bound to DIRAC, but the scripts which manage download, merge and upload of files could be easily adapted to different infrastructures.
+  This interface code is **highly** bound to DIRAC, but the scripts which manage download, merge and upload of files could be easily adapted to different infrastructures.

 Getting a released version